 - 1/2 tsp black pepper

-- 1 1/2 cups chicken broth or salted water
+- 1 1/2 cups chicken broth (you may substitute "no chicken" broth)

 - 12 oz pitted prunes (3 cups)

-Add chicken broth or salted water to the pot, covering the vegetables halfway.
-Heat pot over medium high till it begins to simmer.
+- Add chicken broth or "no chicken" broth to the pot, covering the vegetables halfway.
+Heat pot over medium high until it begins to simmer.
 Stir the ingredients once gently.